 Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
 I apologise for any strange sentences and funny mistakes that may have resulted.
 If you read French, click on the French flag below to access the original, correct text:

 The new feature film by Jacques Perrin and Jacques Cluzaud is released this Wednesday, January 27, 2010.
 I could see Oceans in December, well before the official release, and meet the film crew.

-All this, for work ...
-I love when my professional obligations join my personal passions!
+I love it when my professional obligations meet my personal passions!